 For more information about what determines your award eligibility visit our Financing a JCU Education Page.

 If you chose not to complete the process you should send a written notification to the office of Student Enrollment and Financial Services.
 All federal aid will be revoked.

 If you do not complete the verification process before your last date of attendance all federal aid will be rescinded.
 Unless you are eligible for late disbursement which may allow additional time to submit the materials.
-This timeline is September 1st, 2021 or 120 days after the last date of attendance.
+This timeline is September16, 2023 for 2022- 2023 and expected to be September 21, 2021 for the 2023-24 academic year. or 120 days after the last date of attendance whichever comes first.

 In rare cases, a student who has already been credited with federal aid may become selected for verification.
 If this happens JCU will send notification by email.
 Failure to comply with the verification requirements will result in aid (already disbursed) being canceled which may result in a balance owed to the school.

 If you are selected for verification, Student Enrollment and Financial Services will instruct you as to which form(s) you need to submit.
 The verification process can take up to two weeks.
 It is important to submit all requested documents prior to July 1 or within 14 days of the initial request so that your award can be finalized prior to the start of the term.
 Once the verification process is complete, your financial aid will appear as a credit on your billing statement.

 Untaxed income and other items that may be verified include: